Jack-Tor: Plot

 Jack tells Liz and the writers of TGS Tracy Jordan that he wants them to insert General Electric (GE) products into the show.
 The writers express their reluctance in doing product placements for GE (even though during the scene the cast talk about how great Snapple's White Green Tea tastes), but Liz agrees on the condition that Jack appears in the sketch.
 The next day, Liz watches a video containing outtakes from Jack's product placement video, where she discovers that he repeatedly forgot his lines after 142 takes.
 After realizing that he needs help, Liz encourages Jack to go through with the sketch, which he ultimately is able to shoot.

 Tracy decides that he is going to take a break from rehearsals after he is called back on stage to read his cue cards.
 When Tracy appears to be ignoring his cue cards, Jenna informs Liz of the situation, and realizes that Tracy might be illiterate, citing an earlier promo cue card mishap ("The Aftermath") as an example.
 Liz confronts Tracy about the problem; he admits that he is illiterate and agrees to get help.
-Liz later notices Tracy reading a newspaper, and learns that he was using the ploy to get out of work.
+Liz later notices Tracy reading a newspaper in the elevator, and learns that he was feigning illiteracy to get out of rehearsing and taking his job seriously.
 Liz tells Tracy that she is not going to take it anymore, and forces him to go through with the sketch.

 Jenna tells Pete that she wishes to insert a music number called "Muffin Top" into the show, which she claims is a big hit overseas.
 As a prank, Frank and Toofer tell her that several people are going to be fired.
 Believing them, Jenna tries to seduce an NBC executive whom she sees talking to Jack.
 Liz later notifies Jenna that no one is going to be fired, and that the executive is actually an extra on the show.
 Jenna aims to get back at the pair, and although Toofer admits that he was too smart for Jenna's tactics, Frank is seen running around naked outside Jack's balcony.
-Jenna finally gets her chance to perform "Muffin Top", unaware that the show has already ended and the number was scratched at the last moment, thanks to Liz.
+Jenna finally gets her chance to perform "Muffin Top", unaware that the show went off the air two minutes ago and the musical number was cut for time.